qingqing0226/milk-store-frontend/README.md

 # Milk Store
 This is the frontend of the app.
 Click [here](https://github.com/qingqing0226/milk-store-backend) to go to the backend repo.
+**NOTE**: Make sure to run the **backend** app first before runing the frontend.

 ## Background